 Scuba diving with Let’s Go Adventures

 At rates starting at just $30 for kids for 1.5 tour, you can go for a sunset kayak, day time kayak or a stand up paddle board (SUP) session.
 Just note that they are closed in winter and open up again from September onwards.

-Did you know there’s over 50KM of cycleways in Port Stephens?
-If you’re like me and love the freedom cycling gives you, then from just $20 for 2 hours for an adults mountain bike, this is surely one of the best cheap activities in the area?
-Head over to Nelson Bay Bike Hire for more details
+It costs just $20 for 2 hours for an adults mountain bike and must be surely one of the best cheap activities in the area!
+Head over to Nelson Bay Bike Hire for more details.

-11. Toboggan Hill Park
+20. Have Fun At The Toboggan Hill Park

 Fun for all at Toboggan Hill Park